AP-Lab-Sessions/2023-project-yousmii/README.md

 **Name:** Yousra Smits
 **Student number:** 20201267

 Project for the subject Advanced Programming.
 The project is about 'remaking' Pacman with C++ and SFML.
-I learn to apply the principles of object-oriented programming and software design.
-There is also usage of threads and mutexes.
+I learn to apply the principles of object-oriented programming and software design, while also using smart pointers and the SFML library.

 ---

 ## Installation